In This Guide

 The water overflow the sides of the gutter creating a cascade of water that spills into your garden or could enter your conservatory if the seals around the adjoining parts are damaged.

-To prevent this type of leak from occurring, ensure your gutters are checked and cleared annually to prevent blockages.
+If you’re wondering how to tackle conservatory guttering problems, you need to ensure your gutters are checked and cleared annually to prevent blockages.

 Incorrect installation can also lead to your conservatory guttering leaking.
 If conservatory gutters haven’t been fitted correctly, or they have been knocked or moved, they may overflow with the water once again entering the conservatory.